The Smiths: Solo careers

-Rourke has played and recorded with the Pretenders (featuring on Last of the Independents, 1994); Badly Drawn Boy (with whom he played for two years); Proud Mary (featuring on Love and Light, 2004); and Ian Brown (featuring on The World Is Yours, 2007).
-In 2007 he formed Freebass with fellow bassists Peter Hook (New Order and Joy Division) and Mani (the Stone Roses and Primal Scream); he remained active in the group until 2010 and appears on its only album, It's A Beautiful Life (2010).
+Rourke played and recorded with the Pretenders (featuring on Last of the Independents, 1994); Badly Drawn Boy (with whom he played for two years); Proud Mary (featuring on Love and Light, 2004); and Ian Brown (featuring on The World Is Yours, 2007).
+In 2007, he formed Freebass with fellow bassists Peter Hook (New Order and Joy Division) and Mani (the Stone Roses and Primal Scream).
 Rourke co-founded the Manchester v Cancer concert series, later known as Versus Cancer, to raise money for cancer research.
-He has since concentrated on his radio career, beginning with a Saturday-evening show on XFM Manchester.
-More recently he has been a regular on East Village Radio, where his colleagues include Mike Joyce.
+He concentrated on his radio career, beginning with a Saturday-evening show on XFM Manchester.
+He was a regular on East Village Radio, where his colleagues include Joyce.
 Rourke relocated to New York in early 2009.
-Soon after arriving there, he formed Jetlag, a "DJ and audio production outfit", with Olé Koretsky.
-In April 2014, Cranberries vocalist Dolores O'Riordan joined the group and changed their name to D.A.R.K.
-However, since the death of O'Riordan on 15 January 2018, the band has been inactive.
-Rourke's latest project is the band Blitz Vega, with former Happy Mondays' guitarist KAV.
+There, he formed Jetlag, a "DJ and audio production outfit", with Olé Koretsky.
+In April 2014, the Cranberries vocalist Dolores O'Riordan joined the group and they changed their name to D.A.R.K.